thetizzo/git-cop/README.md

   - :abc: (`:abc:`) - Signifies detection of a mispelling with suggested correction.
 This is *blocking* feedback that is easy to correct.
   - :art: (`:art:`) - Signifies an issue with code style and/or code quality.
-This can be *blocking* or *non-blocking* feedback but is feedback generally related to the style/quality of the code, implementation details, and/or alternate solutions worth considering.
+This can be *blocking* or *non-blocking* feedback.
+It is up to the discretion of the author on how to address the feedback but encouraged that the feedback is incorporated or at least discussed.
+Generally, these situations are automatically detected via code linters but there are occassions where there is ambiguity in which linters can't catch.
+  - :classical_building: (`:classical_building:`) - Signifies an issue with the architecture of the
+    implementation.
+This is *blocking* and requires immediate correction.
+The reviewer should provide a suggested solution and/or links to patterns, articles, etc. that might help the author fix the implemnetation.
+Pairing is encouraged if feedback is vast and/or complex.
+  - :closed_lock_with_key: (`:closed_lock_with_key:`) - Signifies a security violation that would
+    damage us and/or our customers.
+This is *blocking* feedback and must be addressed immediately.
   - :bulb: (`:bulb:`) - Indicates a helpful tip or trick for improving the code.
-This can be *blocking* or *non-blocking* feedback and is left up to the author to decide (generally, it is a good idea to address and resolve the feedback).
+This can be *blocking* or *non-blocking* feedback and is left up to the author to decide.
+Generally, it is a good idea to address and resolve the feedback.
   - :bow: (`:bow:`) - Indicates thankfulness of the feedback received.
 This is *non-blocking* and always meant as a response to helpful feedback.
-  - :white_check_mark: (`:white_check_mark:`) - Signifies approval of the code review.
-The author
+  - :white_check_mark: (`:white_check_mark:`) - Signifies code review approval.
+The author can
-    can rebase onto `master` and delete the feature branch at this point.
+    rebase onto `master` and delete the feature branch at this point.
 - Use face-to-face communication if a code review's written discussion gets lengthy/noisy.
-- Create new tasks/actions if additional features are discovered during a code review to avoid delaying the finishing of the code review.
+- Create new tasks/actions if additional features are discovered during a code review to avoid delaying code review acceptance.
 Return to the code review once tasks have been logged.
 - The author, not the reviewer, should rebase the feature branch onto `master` upon approval.
 - Avoid reviewing your own code review before rebasing onto `master`.
 Have another pair of eyes review your code first.